SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 *Optimisation 2*

 Use meaningful (or semantic) UUIDs.
 If we see that thread 20 and thread 30 are from the same container id (the container id should be encoded in the thread's UUID) we can avoid a copy operation as well.
-Because they are from the same container they share the heap so simply give thread 30 a pointer to the heap location of `val` in thread 20's stack.
+Because they are from the same container, they share the heap so simply give thread 30 a pointer to the heap location of `val` in thread 20's stack.

 The above approach would work fine for